By profession · Police officer

 Can I work a second career and still get my full pension?

-Yes — the pension is yours once vested.
-Some jurisdictions reduce benefits if you take a second job within the same retirement system; private-sector second careers typically have no offset.
+Generally yes — a vested pension is yours.
+Some systems reduce benefits if you return to work within the same retirement system; private-sector second careers typically have no offset.
+Check whether the second job is in a covered or non-covered system for Social Security purposes.

 What's the best use of overtime money?